ruanodendaal/BotFun/README.md

+Hey welcome to my ROBot based on EstherBot.
+If you'd like to setup your own follow the below instructions.

+Want to chat to my bot?
+Go to https://morning-falls-16453.herokuapp.com/

+Have fun.
+Ruan

 # EstherBot built using the Smooch Bot example
 If you want a slightly more sophisticated setup and are comfortable using the console then go see the original here: https://github.com/smooch/smooch-bot-example